The Loose Connections

 By Engr.
 Jamal Nasir, BSc, EE (UET), MBA (LUMS) Director, S. A Hamid & Co

-The best thing about electricity is that it is the easiest power source when it comes to transmitting it.
+The best thing about electricity is that it is the easiest power source to transmit.
 It is also the cleanest while it is transferred.
 There is no visible leakage while we move it.
 No wonder it is the most used source of energy across the world.
-In fact, it has over time become the mother of all other sources of energy in the consumer world.
-Whether one needs light in the bedroom or wants to keep their food cool or needs to heat up the house or run an industry or power up the cell phone.
-We always prefer to have electricity as the mother source of energy.
+Over time, it has become the mother of all other sources of energy in the consumer world.
+Whether one needs light in the bedroom, wants to keep their food cool, needs to heat the house, runs an industry, or powers up the cell phone, we always prefer to have electricity as our main source of energy.

-What the consumers and the installers of Pakistan do not appreciate is that unlike a mother who is the safest haven in the world; electricity is ruthlessly treacherous.
-It is a silent and quick killer which indiscriminately kills any living thing or causes colossal losses to the infrastructure around as soon as it gets a chance.
+What the consumers and the installers of Pakistan do not appreciate is that unlike a mother, who is the safest haven in the world, electricity is ruthlessly treacherous.
+It is a silent and quick killer which indiscriminately kills any living thing or causes colossal losses to the infrastructure around it as soon as it gets a chance.
 Yet we as a nation are neither well informed about the risks involved nor do we wish to properly invest in electrical safety.

-My eighteen years of professional experience as an engineer and a businessman working in the field of electrical components and engineering solutions have taught me that a loose connection is the most precarious and most common amongst the electrical faults.
+My eighteen years of professional experience as an engineer and a businessman working in the field of electrical components and engineering solutions have taught me that a loose connection is the most precarious and common among electrical faults.
 It is probably the most difficult to identify as well.
 These faults cannot be detected by circuit breakers or any other electrical protection mechanism.
-The only solution and safety that can resolve it is through prevention.
-That is when the installers take extreme care in ensuring that every electrical joint is properly made and that each of them is secured against various types of possible environmental hazards.
+Prevention is the only solution, and only safety can resolve it.
+That is when the installers take extreme care to ensure that every electrical joint is properly made and that each of them is secured against various types of possible environmental hazards.

-For instance, installers regularly make electrical connections in buildings and factories by joining the wire ends together and twisting them and covering them with electrical tape.
-Such connections have a high probability of having one or more loose junctions and a very high possibility of forming a hot spot which may end up in burning up an area, a room, a complex or the complete building.
-The modern world has learned its lessons long ago and has moved on to using contemporary methods of using spring loaded splicing connectors to join conductors.
+For instance, installers regularly make electrical connections in buildings and factories by joining the wire ends together, twisting them, and covering them with electrical tape.
+Such connections have a high probability of having one or more loose junctions and a very high possibility of forming a hot spot, which may end up burning up an area, a room, a complex, or a complete building.
+The modern world has learned its lessons long ago and has moved on to using contemporary methods of using spring-loaded splicing connectors to join conductors.

-This technology might put a small dent on the cost of the projects, but it helps reduce the installation time by almost 80 percent.
-The use of these splicing connectors reduces the troubleshooting cost due to incorrect connections to almost negligible levels and helps the contractors deliver their projects well in time.
+This technology might put a small dent in the cost of the projects, but it helps reduce the installation time by almost 80 percent.
+The use of these splicing connectors reduces the troubleshooting cost due to incorrect connections to almost negligible levels and helps the contractors deliver their projects on time.
 It increases the life and reliability of the project and minimizes the risk of fires and faults due to loose connections.

-Till the government decides to take the right steps in raising the standards of our electrical installations; it is up to the educated end users of our country to demand and pay for proper terminations of wires and their junctions.
-We as a nation have the right to living with proper electrical safeties!
+Until the government decides to take the necessary steps to raise the standards of our electrical installations, it is up to our country’s educated end users to demand and pay for proper wire terminations and junctions.
+We, as a nation, have the right to live with proper electrical safety!